Epson MX-80: Specifications

 The case of the MX-80 measures roughly 12 by 15 by 4 inches.
 Its pin-feed platen is adjustable, supporting tractor-feed paper between 4 and 10 in wide.
-The original version of the MX-80 printer requires the use of tractor-feed paper and lacks a friction-feed platen; later variants of the MX-80 come with both a tractor-feed platen and a pin-feed platen, with the latter as a removable piece.
-The printer's electronics contain a sufficient data buffer to allow the printhead to print bidirectionally—printing in the opposite direction immediately after reaching the end of one line—in order to minimize the printhead's seek time and maximize throughput.
-In addition, the MX-80's firmware ROM takes count of the length of each line printed as well as the position of the printhead on the paper in order to calculate exactly how much and in what direction the printhead needs to move to reach the start (or end) of the next line.
+Its AC power supply is built into the chassis and does not require an external power adapter.
+The original version of the MX-80 printer requires the use of tractor-feed paper and lacks a friction-feed platen.
+Later variants of the MX-80 come with both a tractor-feed platen and a pin-feed platen, with the latter as a removable piece.

+The MX-80 has a nominal printing speed of 80 characters per second (cps).
+It supports direct connection to computers via a Centronics parallel port.
+The printer's electronics contain a sufficient data buffer to allow the printhead to print bidirectionally—printing in the opposite direction immediately after reaching the end of one line—to minimize the printhead's seek time and maximize throughput.
+In addition, the MX-80's firmware ROM takes count of the length of each line printed as well as the position of the printhead on the paper to calculate exactly how much and in what direction the printhead needs to move to reach the start (or end) of the next line.
 This logical bidirectional printing increases throughput further.
-The MX-80 also detects special escape characters as part of its printer control language, allowing the printhead to be tabbed over to specific areas on the page, useful for automated form filling.
+The MX-80 also detects special escape characters as part of its page description language, allowing the printhead to be tabbed over to specific areas on the page, useful for automated form filling.

+Alternatively, Epson sold an optional RS-232 serial board, the Epson 8143, for connecting to computers that only had a DB-25 serial port.
+Direct connection to these computers via a serial port was disadvantageous because the MX-80 uses a non-standard implementation of the RS-232 pinout, reserving pins 11 and 20 of the DB-25 connector as clear-to-send lines for the computer to monitor.
+These clear-to-send lines are necessary to prevent the loss of characters during printing as the MX-80's data buffer lacks the ability to hold data while a carriage return, a line feed, or a form feed is performed during serial communication.
+Epson also sold an interface board for computers equipped with GPIB, most prominently the Commodore PET.